 - Applicants must meet one of the following requirements:

-- be enrolled in the final academic year of a first university degree or
+- be enrolled in the final academic year of a first university degree programme (minimum Bachelor's level or equivalent); or

 - Have a demonstrated ability to successfully interact with individuals of different cultural backgrounds and beliefs, which include willingness to try and understand and be tolerant of differing opinions and views.

 Work Experience: Applicants are not required to have professional work experience for participation in the programme.

 Languages: English and French are the working languages of the United Nations.
 Fluency in English, i.e. oral and written proficiency is required.
 Knowledge of an additional official UN language is an asset.
 Arabic, Chinese, English, French, Russian and Spanish are the official languages of the United Nations Secretariat.

 Assessment: Potential candidates will be contacted by the hiring manager for further consideration.

 United Nations Considerations: Job openings posted on the Careers Portal are taken off at midnight (New York time) on the deadline date.

 Applications are automatically pre-screened according to the published evaluation criteria of the job opening on the basis of the information provided by applicants.
 Applications cannot be amended following submission and incomplete applications shall not be considered.
 The selected candidate will be subject to a reference checking process to verify the information provided in the application.

 Applicants are urged to follow carefully all instructions available in the online recruitment platform, Inspira.
 For more detailed guidance, applicants may refer to the At-a-Glance on "The Application Process" and the Instructional Manual for the Applicants, which can be accessed by clicking on “Manuals” on the upper right side of the browser on Inspira.